guess-js/guess/CONTRIBUTING.md

 All submissions, including submissions by project members, require review.
 We use Github pull requests for this purpose.
 See our [developer guide](DEVELOPING.md) for instructions on building the project.

 Pull requests (fixes, new features, tests) are a great way to contribute to the project and help us make it better.
 Ideally, try to keep your PRs as focused as possible and keep your commits atomic and readable.

-To avoid dissapointment when working on a PR, please ask us first in case someone else is already working on a PR for a change you wished to make.
+To avoid disappointment when working on a PR, please ask us first in case someone else is already working on a PR for a change you wished to make.
 It's always a good idea to file an issue before starting work on a PR unless it's for something minor (such as a typo fix).

 We greatly appreciate any attention to tests.
 These help us validate that new work continues to function as expected over time.

 # How to contribute to our README or docs